On Christmas Eve, Bethlehem resembles a ghost town. Celebrations are halted due to Israel-Hamas war.

 “This year, without the Christmas tree and without lights, there’s just darkness,” said Brother John Vinh, a Franciscan monk from Vietnam who has lived in Jerusalem for six years.

+Barbed wire surrounded the scene, the grey rubble reflecting none of the joyous lights and bursts of color that normally fill the square during the Christmas season.
+Cold, rainy weather added to the grim mood.

-The cancellation of Christmas festivities is a severe blow to the town’s economy.
+The cancellation of Christmas festivities was a severe blow to the town’s economy.
 Tourism accounts for an estimated 70% of Bethlehem’s income — almost all of that during the Christmas season.

 With many major airlines canceling flights to Israel, few foreigners are visiting.
-Local officials say over 70 hotels in Bethlehem have been forced to close, leaving thousands of people unemployed.
+Local officials say over 70 hotels in Bethlehem were forced to close, leaving thousands of people unemployed.

 Gift shops were slow to open on Christmas Eve, although a few did once the rain had stopped pouring down.
 There were few visitors, however.